 There is little or no gender pay gap for workers aged 15 to 19 years.
-This reflects the lower (and regulated) pay rates for young people competing for part-time work.
-However a pay gap emerges at ages 20 to 24 years, and this continues to widen - to as much as 17.8 percent in favour of men by age 50 to 54 years.
+This reflects lower (and regulated) pay rates for young people competing for part-time work.
+However a pay gap emerges at ages 20 to 24, and this continues to widen.

 As the workforce ages, a number of factors come into play, including unconscious bias, the distribution of paid and unpaid work, unequal career progression, and men and women working different jobs.
 Older women also face a greater chance of discrimination in the workforce than older men – especially wāhine Māori and women of Pacific or Asian ethnicities (you can read more about this here).